AdrianDelMoral/project_AdrianDelMoral_Katora/README.md

-# project_AdrianDelMoral_Katora
+# Project AdrianDelMoral Katora
-Project created and edited expressly for class practice
+## This project has been created and modified for an expressly class exercise.